Browse technical resources about solar mounting systems, tracker technology, structural design, and installation best practices.

 Compressed Air Energy Storage (CAES) offers potential, but faces challenges including poor efficiency and reliance on fossil fuels.
 In this context, the EU-funded Air4NRG project aims to improve long-term energy storage.
 Specifically, it targets over 70 % round-trip efficiency, sustainability, and integration with the grid.

-Current long-term energy storage is mainly provided by Pumped-Storage Hydroelectricity (PSH).
-Compressed Air Energy Storage (CAES) has appeared for decades as a credible alternative but its poor energy efficiency, the need of fossil fuels and the use of existing underground cavities as storage reservoirs have limited its development.
+Compressed Air Energy Storage (CAES) has been a valid possible solution for decades.
+However, its poor energy efficiency, the need for fossil fuels to regenerate electricity, and the use of underground cavities as storage reservoirs have limited its development and use.